-As defined benefit (DB) pension plans, IPPs are regulated under provincial legislation and registered with Canada Revenue Agency (CRA).
-The corporation is both the IPP sponsor and administrator, with a trustee who will manage the IPP's assets.
-When appointing a trustee, consideration should be given to the firm's understanding of pension legislation and the type of custodial arrangement that governs the IPP.
+IPPs are defined benefit (DB) pension plans regulated under provincial legislation and registered with Canada Revenue Agency.
+The corporation is both the IPP sponsor and administrator, and names a trustee who will manage the IPP's assets.
+When appointing a trustee, consideration should be given to their firm's understanding of pension legislation and the type of custodial arrangement that governs the IPP.
 To establish the proper funding level, an IPP must be assessed by an actuary every few years.

-Accumulating Retirement Assets in an IPP versus your corporation
+Accumulating Retirement Assets in an IPP versus your Corporation

 The federal small business tax rate (9% in 2019) applies to the first \$500,000 of active business income generated by a private corporation through which the health care professional runs their practice.
-In addition, depending on the province, there will be a provincial small business tax rate that applies to income up to a business limit.
+In addition, depending on the province, there is a provincial small business tax rate that applies to income up to a business limit.

-Traditionally, any excess income is used to grow an investment portfolio held within the corporation.
-Income arising from the investment portfolio is treated as passive investment income, however, under recent changes to the rules governing the taxation of passive investment income, the small business tax rate will be reduced for passive income between \$50,000 and \$150,000 in a given tax year.
-The federal small business limit of \$500,000 will be reduced by \$5 for every \$1 of passive income over \$50,000.
-Depending on the province, the provincial business limit may or may not follow the federal treatment.
+Traditionally, any excess after-tax corporate income is used to grow an investment portfolio held within the corporation.
+Income arising from the investment portfolio is treated as passive investment income.
+As a result of recent changes to the rules governing the taxation of passive investment income, the small business limit will be reduced in the following year for a corporation that earns passive investment income between \$50,000 and \$150,000 in the tax year.
+The federal small business limit of \$500,000 is reduced by \$5 for every \$1 of passive investment income over \$50,000.
+Some provinces have not adopted the same federal treatment.

-For example, if a corporation's passive income is \$70,000, its small business income limit will be reduced from \$500,000 to \$400,000.
-If passive income is \$120,000 the limit will be reduced to \$150,000.
+For example, if a corporation's passive investment income is \$70,000, its small business income limit will be reduced from \$500,000 to \$400,000.
+If passive investment income is \$120,000 the limit will be reduced to \$150,000.

-Once a corporation's passive income reaches the top threshold of \$150,000, access to the federal small business tax rate will disappear, and all active business income will be taxed at the corporation's respective federal general corporate tax rate (15% in 2019), increasing its tax liability.
+Once a corporation's passive investment income reaches the top threshold of \$150,000, access to the federal small business tax rate will not be available, all active business income will be taxed at the corporation's federal general corporate tax rate (15% in 2019), and therefore its tax liability will be increased.
 The provincial general corporate tax rate may also apply.
 The potential loss of access to the small business tax rate is likely to have an adverse impact on professionals with a large retained earnings balance inside their professional corporations.
-An IPP should be considered as a tool for retirement income accumulation that may help minimize the tax impact of the passive income rules on the corporation.
+An IPP should be considered as a tool for retirement income accumulation that may help minimize the tax impact of the passive investment income rules on the corporation.